 Phone: HOPElineUK 0800 068 4141 (Mon-Fri,10am-5pm & 7-10pm.
 Weekends 2-5pm)

 Rethink Mental Illness helps people in the UK who are affected by mental health problems.
 This charity helps around 60,000 each year in England.
 Rethink helps these people get through crises and realise they are not alone.
 Rethink also helps to change attitudes and policy relating to mental illnesses.

 Phone: 0300 5000 927 (Mon-Fri, 9.30am-4pm)

-The Samaritans provide a 24 hour a day helpline.
+The Samaritans provide a 24-hour helpline.
 The Samaritans offer a safe place for people to talk about their issues and problems.
 Many people contacting the Samaritans suffer from depression.
 Some, although not all, may feel suicidal when contacting the Samaritans.
 The Samaritans offer emotional support for people going through emotional distress or anyone considering suicide.
 The Samaritans aim to reduce the number of people committing suicide in the UK and Ireland.

 Phone: 116 123 (free 24-hour helpline)

 Sane aims to improve the quality of life for people affected by mental health.
 SANE’s aim is to raise public awareness, exexciting research, and bring more effective professional treatment and compassionate care to everyone affected by mental illness.
 SANE offers emotional support and information to anyone affected by mental health problems through their helpline and email services.